 It may be helpful to consider our Financial Crime Guide: a firm’s guide to countering financial crime risks.

-Any officer, manager and beneficial owner must pass the fit and proper test before the business can register, or remain registered, with us.
+Any officer, manager and beneficial owner must pass the fit and proper test before the business can be fully registered, or remain registered, with us.
 This can include:

 - the Sole Proprietor of the business